Privacy Policy

 The short version

-Fluxer is a chat service run by Fluxer Platform AB, a Swedish company based in Stockholm County.
+Fluxer is a chat service run by Fluxer Platform AB, a Swedish company based in Stockholm.
 This policy explains how we handle your data.
-It is binding under EU consumer protection law and is part of our Terms of Service, so you can hold us to it.
+It is binding under EU consumer protection law and part of our Terms of Service, so you can hold us to it.

-We do not sell or rent your personal data, and we do not grant licences over it.
+• We do not sell, rent, or license your personal data.
 We have no advertising partners and no dealings with data brokers.
 Our revenue comes from Fluxer Plutonium, our optional premium subscription.

-AI does not read what you share on Fluxer.
-We do not run AI or LLM inference over your messages, files, or voice and video calls, and none of your content is used to train or fine-tune AI models.
+• AI does not read what you share on Fluxer.
+We run no AI or LLM inference over your messages, files, or voice and video calls, and none of your content is used to train or fine-tune AI models.
 The only automated content check is a local image classifier that helps respect explicit-content preferences.

-We do not track you around the web.
-There are no tracking cookies, no analytics SDKs, and no browser fingerprinting on Fluxer.
+• We do not track you around the web: no tracking cookies, no analytics SDKs, no browser fingerprinting.

-Most account data currently lives on servers in Piscataway, New Jersey.
-US law, including the CLOUD Act, applies there.
-Section 6 explains why we use US hosting, the privacy trade-offs, and the direction we are evaluating.
+• Most account data currently lives on servers in Piscataway, New Jersey, where US law, including the CLOUD Act, applies.
+Section 6 explains why, the privacy trade-offs, and the direction we are evaluating.

 1. Who we are